Creating an LQA process

 Address challenge points for new languages

-When launching a new language, do a kickoff overview for cross-functional teams on what they need to know about the market.
+When launching in a new language, do a kickoff overview for cross-functional teams on what they need to know about the market.

 Addressing a lot of potential challenge points (e.g., date and time formatting, or plurals and possessives) and providing teams with some initial knowledge of the language will make it easier to address them as work begins.
+For example, dates in Japan are typically written using the YYYY/MM/DD format and time is expressed in a 24-hour format.
+There are also specific rules for plurals that differ significantly from English.

 Track, measure, report, and improve the areas your customers care about